-Former Senator Bradley, age 67, has served as a member of our board of directors since August 2004.
+Former Senator Bradley, age 68, has served as a member of our board of directors since August 2004.
 Former Senator Bradley is a Managing Director of Allen & Company LLC, an investment bank, which he joined in November 2000.
 From April 2001 to June 2004, Former Senator Bradley also served as chief outside advisor to the nonprofit practice of McKinsey & Company.
 Former Senator Bradley served in the U.S. Senate from 1979 to 1997, representing the state of New Jersey, and previously was a professional basketball player with the New York Knicks from 1967 to 1977.
-Former Senator Bradley also serves on the boards of directors of Seagate Technology, Starbucks Coffee Company and Willis Group Holdings.
+Former Senator Bradley also currently serves on the boards of directors of Starbucks Coffee Company and Willis Group Holdings, and he served on the board of directors of Seagate Technology until August 2010.
 Former Senator Bradley received a B.A. in American History from Princeton University and an M.A. in American History from Oxford University, where he was a Rhodes Scholar.
 Former Senator Bradley brings insight into governmental affairs which can assist the Company and the Board in evaluating regulatory matters.
 In addition, with his experience in the investment banking industry and as a director on several public-company boards, Former Senator Bradley brings valuable insight important to the Board in overseeing risk management, strategy and corporate governance practices.